pydicom/pylibjpeg/README.md

 ## pylibjpeg

-A Python 3.6+ framework for decoding JPEG images, with a focus on providing JPEG support for [pydicom](https://github.com/pydicom/pydicom).
+A Python 3.6+ framework for decoding JPEG images and RLE datasets, with a focus on providing support for [pydicom](https://github.com/pydicom/pydicom).

 ### Installation